 The teak wood doors, manufactured in Hong Kong, were installed at the church entrances.
 The cost including closures and labor totaled $520.
 The church vestibule was also renovated.

-On September 9, 1987, the Mitred Archpriest John Skvir reposed in the Lord ending the longest pastorate at the parish of 37 years.
+On September 9, 1987, the Mitred Archpriest John Skvir reposed in the Lord ending the longest pastorate at the parish of thirty-seven years.
 Deacon Daniel Skvir, son of Father John, was ordained priest, on September 19, 1987, and became the Chaplain of the Holy Transfiguration Chapel on the campus of the University of Princeton.
 Mitred Protopresbyter Daniel Hubiak, the former Chancellor of the Orthodox Church in America, was appointed rector of the parish in 1987.
-He served immigrants of Orthodox from Europe and developed charitable services for the needy in the Soviet Union.
+He established a charitable ministry collecting clothing and sending these to the Soviet Union.

-the Holy Synod of Bishops of the Orthodox Church in America appointed Father Daniel to be the rector of Saint Catherine’s Church in Moscow as a representative of the Church in America.
+The Holy Synod of Bishops of the Orthodox Church in America appointed Father Daniel to be the rector of Saint Catherine the Great Martyr Church in Moscow as a representative of the Church in America.
 Very Rev. Joseph Lickwar was appointed as the parish rector on December 1, 1991.
 The Parish loaned $175,000 to the Holy Annunciation Church, Brick, NJ. for the building of a new church.
 A new iron fence and gates were erected around the church for $10,000.

 The front steps to 109 and 107 were replaced and catch basins adjacent to the church were installed for $21,335.